resonatehq-examples/example-load-balancing-ts/README.md

 });
 ```

-Run as many instances of that worker / microservice that you need.
+Run as many instances of that worker / microservice as you need.

 Then, when you need to call a function on that worker / microservice you use Resonate's RPC API, targeting any worker in that group.